digitaltwinconsortium/ManufacturingOntologies/Tools/GrafanaDashboard/configuregrafana.md

-# Configuring the Azure Managed Grafana Dashboard
+# Configure Grafana dashboard for Manufacturing ontologies

-## Grafana Introduction
+## Background Grafana

 Grafana is used within manufacturing to create dasbhoards that displays real-time data.
 Azure offers a service named Azure Managed Grafana.
 With this, you can create cloud dashboards.
 In this configuration manual, you will enable Grafana on Azure and you will create a dashboard with data that is queried from Azure Data Explorer and Azure Digital Twins service, using the simulated production line data from this reference solution.
 Below is a screenshot from the dashboard:

 ![Sample manufacturing dashboard](example%20dashboard.png)

-## Enable Azure Managed Grafana Service
+## ## Enable Azure Managed Grafana Service

 Go to the Microsoft Azure portal and search for the service 'Grafana' and select the 'Azure Managed Grafana' service.